 Fill the negative self-talk with positive.
 I promise I will work on it (even at the gym).

-If you don’t yet know your two Money Personalities, click HERE to take our scientific, online, confidential Money Personality Assessment.
+If you don’t yet know your two Money Personalities, click HERE to take our FREE scientific, online, confidential Money Personality Assessment.

 The Money Couple